 CASE

 Try Vela Sandbox

-The CASE expression is SQL's way of expressing conditional logic.
-Because it is an expression rather than a statement, you can place it anywhere a value is expected—inside SELECT, WHERE, GROUP BY, ORDER BY, and aggregate functions.
+The CASE expression is SQL’s built-in conditional logic.
+Because it is an expression rather than a statement, you can use it anywhere a value is expected—inside SELECT, WHERE, GROUP BY, ORDER BY, and aggregate functions like SUM and COUNT.
+PostgreSQL evaluates each WHEN condition in order and returns the result of the first one that is true.

+CASE